loader image

 Detailed instructions on how to register for and deregister from exams can be found here.

-Below you will find a semester schedule with all relevant dates for the winter semester 2023/2024 and summer semester 2024:
+Below you will find a semester schedule with all relevant dates for the winter term 2024/2025 and summer term 2025:

 Lecture period